 The castle is best accessible by car, although the castle is surrounded by agricultural fields, forests, and nature.
 Just make sure you don’t park too close to the castle during the winter because it can get quite muddy, and you probably wouldn’t want to get stuck there.

-Château de Walzin is located outside the center of Dinant, which means a visit with public transport is possible, although it will require a firm hike.
+Château de Walzin is located outside the center of Dinant, which means a visit by public transport is possible, although it will require a firm hike.

 When to visit Walzin Castle

-While The Walzin Castle is – unfortunately – not open to the public, it has been built on top of a cliff, which makes it a subject that can be admired from different points of view in the wider area.
+While The Walzin Castle is – unfortunately – not open to the public, it has been built on top of a cliff, which makes it a subject that can be admired from different points of view on the broader area.

 Most photographers choose to capture the castle from a cliff located several hundred meters next to the castle.
 In contrast, other photographers prefer to cross the Lesse-river and photograph the castle from the field opposite the castle during the morning, which allows them to witness the fog and sunrise from a beautiful point of view.

-We even witnessed photographers bringing their kayak to get an idyllic photo from the river.
+We even witnessed photographers bringing their kayaks to get an idyllic photo from the river.

 What to do at Walzin Castle

-The region around the Walzin Castle is known for its hiking paths, mountain bike trails, and kayak trips.
-That makes it easy to turn a visit to Walzin Castle into a full day activity.
+The region around Walzin Castle is known for its hiking paths, mountain bike trails, and kayak trips.
+That makes it easy to turn a visit to Walzin Castle into a full-day activity.

 Other attractions near Walzin Castle